microsoftgraph/msgraph-cli/README.md

 ### Manual

-To download the CLI SDK to get started for Windows, Mac, or Linux. here on the assets link of the latest release: [CLI SDK Download](https://github.com/microsoftgraph/msgraph-cli/releases)
+To download the CLI to get started for Windows, Mac, or Linux. here on the assets link of the latest release: [CLI Download](https://github.com/microsoftgraph/msgraph-cli/releases)

 #### Windows